Organized crime in London, Ontario: Motorcycle clubs

 For much of its Post-War history, London, Ontario has been referred to as a "biker town".
 Several motorcycle clubs have operated in London and the surrounding area.
 While not criminal organizations on paper, they frequently have elements that commit crimes.
 The Queensman Motorcycle Club was founded in Windsor, Ontario in 1956.
 The Queensmen had established a chapter in London during the 1970s, and had multiple run-ins with law enforcement lasting until the late 1980s.
 On 1 July 1977, the Satan's Choice London chapter "patched over" to join the Outlaws.
 The journalist Jerry Langton described London as "very much an Outlaws town" in the 1980s and 1990s.
 The center of the Outlaws in Ontario was Hamilton, as Mario Parente, the president of the Hamilton chapter, was considered to be the toughest Outlaw in Canada; the London chapter, however, was regarded as the second-most important Outlaw chapter in Ontario.
 London was a "very rich territory for drug sales", which the Outlaws had a monopoly on in London.
 London was also an important center in the "meth alley" running along the 401 highway that connected methamphetamine manufacturing in the rural areas of southwestern Ontario to Toronto and to the Midwest.
-With the commencement of the Ontario Biker War and the closure of the Outlaws' Hamilton chapter in the late 1980s, and the First Biker War, the importance of the London chapter increased dramatically, and Mario Parente began to operate there after the death of Jeff LaBrash.

 The Annihilators Motorcycle Club operated in the nearby hamlet of Iona Station, and was frequently referred to as the London Annihilators, due to the fact the club did business and was actively involved in incidents in city during the 1980s and 1990s.
 In June 1999, the Annihilators would "patch-over" to the Loners Motorcycle Club, a Canadian-based motorcycle club with chapters located in the United States, Europe and Australia.
 The Loners frequently operated in London, as they owned several businesses in the city.
 When the London chapter of the Hells Angels was formed in 2001, most of its members came from the Loners during a split.
 On 12 April 2001, the Angels opened a chapter in London and promptly informed the Loners that they did not have the right to use Ontario on their patch, as the Loners were only a "regional" club.